-Very good but hard of me to have non-commercial site.
-I think all of us on the web now realize there is a cost to things and time.
+Very good but it is difficult for me to have a non-commercial site.
+I think all of us on the web now realize there is a cost for things and time.

 Thank you and,

 PayPal handles the transfer for you free of fees, basically I pay those.
-You will have option to write me a short note in provided text box, it'll be attached in the email for me (e.g. "Rado, we will email you a photo of our wood oven when cooking." etc.), write in whether you want to download everything, or your shipping address!
+You will have option to write me a short note in a text box.
+Your message will be attached in the email for me (e.g. "Rado, we will email you a photo of our wood oven when cooking." etc.), write in whether you want to download everything, or include your shipping address!

-* Promptly I will replay back to you with my confirmation email I send out to people which will include the download link(s) OR info about the cd's being posted (plus, of course, my further thank you!)
+* I will replay promptly with my confirmation email which will include the download link(s) OR info about the CD's being posted to you (plus, of course, my further thank you!).

 ** If you'd like to make any changes - you can also reply to your confirmation email from PayPal, it has/uses my recipient email address.

 With my PayPal Business Account I can very easily send or accept payments online.
-It makes posting cd's half-way faster.
-No need to register to send but for receiving CC's payments or to become a merchant best are Premier (personal) or Business accounts.
-They are free and easy to set up worldwide, wire with own home bank acc., and with tools for quick website implementations or in email, safe for managing any business.
+It makes posting CD's faster.
+No need for you to register with PayPal to send but for receiving CC's payments or to become a merchant the best are Premier (personal) or Business accounts.
+They are free and easy to set up worldwide, connect for electronic transfers with your own bank account, and include tools for quick website implementations (or in email), and they are safe for managing any business.

 Jamie and Katrina's brick oven with temperature gauge, in Victoria.